 Election commission will set up introductory meeting between candidates and members of MHMA

-List of qualified members eligible to vote provided to the election commission by the Board of Directors at least two week prior to the election date.
+List of qualified members eligible to vote provided to the election commission by the Board of Directors at least two weeks prior to the election date.

 The election commission can reasonably change the timetable for logistics reasons.